-To recap: ORI is owned and operated by two people with no discernible credentials in oceanic research, whose credentials as adjunct Full Professors at Southern Cross University the public is not allowed to know without undergoing a lengthy GIPA process.
+To recap: ORI is owned and operated by two people with no discernible credentials typically associated with oceanic research, whose credentials as adjunct Full Professors at Southern Cross University the public is not allowed to know without undergoing a lengthy GIPA process.
 The LinkedIn page claims that ORI has existed for nearly 6 years though it has only been registered as a company for two years.
 ORI has not actually done anything relative to oceanic research in those last two years besides rent a store front and try to sell books.
 The books are written by the two owners, none of which deal with oceanic research.
-Ballina-based ORI's two research vessels are both in Denmark where one is apparently abandoned and in danger of being hauled ashore and destroyed so as not to become a hazard to navigation.
-What Gidley and de Blonville HAVE done in the last year is create a blizzard of tweets and retweets to gain visibility in the ocean climate science community.
+Ballina-based ORI's two research vessels are both in Denmark where one is (according to the harbormaster) in danger of being hauled ashore and destroyed so as not to become a hazard to navigation.
+What Gidley and de Blonville HAVE done in their first six months on Twitter is create a blizzard of retweets and a few original tweets to gain visibility in the ocean climate science community.
 Oceanic Research Institute created a twitter account (@researchoceanic) in October, 2018 and has, as of April 25, 2019,"tweeted" 794 times.
 Of that number, 635 are "retweets" of other people's comments.

 Since the two ships, La Boheme and Carola are core to the operations of ORI, let's examine their history and current status.

 Carola/Courage: This ship has had a number of names.
 It was Carola when owned by the Reith family for 25 years who then sold it to a German Youth Sailing Organization in 1996.
-Carola suffered significant damage in a collision in roughly 2012 and for that reason was purchased for one Euro by Earl de Blonville in 2013 from the Sailing Organization it was still named Carola.
+Carola suffered significant damage in a collision in roughly 2012 and for that reason was purchased for one Euro by Earl de Blonville in 2013 from the Sailing Organization .
 Mr. de Blonville now calls it the Courage, (except for when he was trying to sell it in December of 2016 as a fixer-upper).
 On the ORI page, Carola is shown in an old photo (taken long before de Blonville owned her) traveling under full sail.
 The ORI page discusses how she will be used and gives the impression that she is in serviceable condition.
 In fact, Carola has been tied up in Rudkobing Harbor in Denmark since 2013 and after five years without maintainence is, according to the previous owner, Phillip Reith (who has inspected the ship in Rudkobing) a "wreck".
 Mr. de Blonville approached Reith with an offer to sell the boat back to him, as is, for far more than one Euro.
 Rebuffed, he appealed to Reith to contribute funds to restore the ship, based on the family history.
 Reith instead offered to fund a dignified destruction of a ship beyond repair.
-Mr. de Blonville's reaction to that and more can be found on this web page which tells some of the history about the Carola and her condition: http://earldeblonville.net/Carola%20TSG%2073%20-%20Historischer%20Hafen%20Flensburg%20annotated.pdf.
+Mr. de Blonville's reaction to that and more can be found on this web page which tells some of the history about the Carola and her condition.

 The bottom line is that if Carola is ever to sail again she will need many hundreds of thousands of dollars spent on her major renovation (Mr. de Blonville has publicly claimed he will invest 3 million dollars!). de Blonville claimed to have money to restore her when he bought her. de Blonville claims that Danish authorities stole 100,000.00 dollars of his possessions from the boat including her rigging, electronics, etc. This begs the question of why, if components of the ship were that valuable, the Youth Sailing Organization didn't "part her out" and use the money to maintain their other ship the "Zuversicht".
-Mr. de Blonville generally blames every one besides himself for the current condition of Carola (the harbormaster, the Danish Government and Mr. Reith, the former owner who would not donate to fix someone else's boat).
+Mr. de Blonville generally blames every one besides himself for the current condition of Carola (the harbormaster, the Danish Government and Mr. Reith, the former owner who would not pay to fix de Blonville's boat).
 None of this explains what happened to the restoration funds Mr. de Blonville claimed to have when he bought the boat.
 And all this makes this quote by de Blonville particularly ironic.
 "Of course, we can never really own a great classic boat: we can only enjoy being the caretakers of maritime history.
 And in doing so, we become a part of that history, a privilege that ensures the vessel is kept alive with all it’s stories and significance for future generations".
 Earl de Blonville

 Carola/Courage as she actually is in January, 2019 in Rudkobing: